-The Department of Social Protection provides details of each PRSI class, and the PRSI contribution rates.
+The Department of Social Protection (DSP) provides details of each PRSI class, and the PRSI contribution rates.

 Records of PRSI contribution

-Each time you pay your employees you must, as part of a payroll submission, keep a record of:
+Each time you pay an employee you must, as part of a payroll submission, keep a record of:

 - your employer PRSI share for each pay period